jenkinsci/blueocean-plugin/README.md

 1. Provides the default implementation of the REST Api defined in the `blueocean-rest` plugin.
 1. Acts as an aggregator plugin, making it an easy place from which to run Blue Ocean via `hpi:run`.

-__NOTE__: As already stated, this plugin is likey to be refactored in the near future.
+__NOTE__: As already stated, this plugin is likely to be refactored in the near future.

 # Building